He Urunga Tū

 - embed Ka Hikitia – Accelerating Success 2013-20171 and Tātaiako: Cultural Competencies for Teachers of Maori Learners into our practice

 - validate and acknowledge the “work before the work” that takes place before RTLB can engage with the Request for Support

 - clarify the roles of RTLB, whānau, kaiako and kura through a culturally responsive lens validate and acknowledge the physical, mental, emotional, and spiritual domains of the person or people involved

 - create a safe working platform for RTLB to conduct themselves in a way where they could be most inclusive and least intrusive

 - honour the entire process from the beginning to the end while recognising that every phase of the process is valued.

-Using this framework RTLB may enable ākonga, kaiako and whānau self-determination.
-RTLB are manuhiri who are invited to facilitate, support and nurture the child through their learning journey.
-‘Ahakoa ko wai, ahakoa nō hea - No matter whom they are or where they are from’.
+Using this framework RTLB may enable ākonga, kaiako, and whānau self-determination.
+RTLB are manuhiri who are invited to facilitate, support, and nurture the child through their learning journey.

 He Urunga Tū – An Entrance to Engagement framework contains key phases that align well with He Pikorua.

-Each phase links to the RTLB Practice Sequence stages.
-The He Urunga Tū framework uses the analogy of pōwhiri to illustrate that RTLB work in kura is always by invitation to support the ākonga, kaiako and kura.
+The He Urunga Tū framework uses the analogy of pōwhiri to illustrate that RTLB work in kura is always by invitation to support the ākonga, kaiako, and kura.